chadmeyer/dominican-liturgy/traditional_office_of_the_dead.md

 ## First Nocturn
 1. Psalm 5; Ant.
 1: Lord my God, make clear your way before me.
 2. Psalm 6; Ant.
 2: Return, Lord, rescue my soul, for in death no one remembers you.
 3. Psalm 7; Ant.
-3: Lest he tear me to pieces like a lion and drag me off with no one ot rescue me.
+3: Lest he tear me to pieces like a lion and drag me off with no one to rescue me.

 V. From the gate of hell.
 R. Lord, deliver their souls.